marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2016-06-18-how-to-use-bower-scss-with-jekyll.md

 This creates a symbolic link named `bootstrap` inside the `/_sass` directory to `bower_components/bootstrap/`.

-To generate the automatically, Jekyll needs to have the following SCSS file in `/css/bootstrap-flex.scss`, so it can generate `/css/bootstrap-flex.css`.
+To generate them automatically, Jekyll needs to have the following SCSS file in `/css/bootstrap-flex.scss`, so it can generate `/css/bootstrap-flex.css`.

 {%raw%}